esmevane/duckling/README.md

 Right now Duckling doesn't support routing at all.
 It will display some HTML as expected, provide a small navigable directory listing, and respond with a 404 to missing content.

-## Known bugs

-* Deep traversal of directories is currently not supported.
-This is getting punted on as of release 0.0.1 in the interests of getting a more thoroughly tested `FolderContents` and usable responder in play, vs. upgrading the current one further (which is moot, because it's serving its purpose as-is).